starmessage/libSoftMeter/bin/README.md

  Otherwise, it probably uses the cdecl calling convention.

-#### If the DLL is produced by another langauge, there could be other calling conventions as well.
+#### If the DLL is produced by another langauge
+- there could be other calling conventions as well.

 ### How to observe the function names of a DLL
 You can use Microsoft's DumpBin.exe
 Run it from inside the VS developer command prompt e.g. dumpbin /exports softmeter.dll
+See the example of the [dumpbin report](https://github.com/starmessage/libSoftMeter/blob/stdcall-test-02/bin/dumpbin-of-softmeter-dll.txt) of SoftMeter.

 ### Known cases of __stdcall and __cdecl calling conventions
 - All Win32 API functions (with  very few exceptions) are __stdcall.